openci/prototypes/federated-cicd/README.md

 ## Event Types and the Metadata to Use for the Prototype

-In order to bring up this prototype and have something realistic enough, 3 different event types are defined.
+In order to bring up this prototype and have something realistic enough, 3 different event types to be used during this work are defined.
 These event types are

 * ArtifactCreated
 * BaselineDefined